 What you need to know:

 Consumers will judge you by the number of fans you have.
 Never purchase fake fans.
-There is a way to grow your local fan base quickly and inexpensively.
+T- If having a large but relatively un-engaged fan base is important to you, there is a way to grow your local fan base quickly and inexpensively.
 If you go global with your first ad set before switching to local zip codes, you will be getting local fans for much less money per like.

 You can schedule Facebook posts in advance.
 Posts should be visually attractive and informative with no outbound links.
 Additionally, you should upload videos directly.
 Do not link to Youtube.
 You will probably not get much business from organic posts any more.
 However, Facebook ads are relatively cheap compared to print media and you can target consumers by special interests or demographics.